AI Scan of Calories in Garlic

 The Allicin Advantage

 Beyond its culinary utility, raw garlic serves as a potent functional food.
-When a fresh clove is physically crushed, chopped, or aggressively chewed, an enzymatic reaction rapidly produces a critical sulfur compound known as allicin.
+When a fresh clove is physically crushed, chopped, or strongly chewed, an enzymatic reaction rapidly produces a critical sulfur compound known as allicin.
 Allicin is extensively researched for its powerful natural antimicrobial properties, its ability to support robust cardiovascular health by modestly lowering resting blood pressure, and its capacity to actively combat systemic cellular inflammation.

 To maximize these specific health benefits while tracking calories, wait approximately 10 minutes after mincing fresh garlic before exposing it to high cooking heat.
 This brief resting window allows the crucial allicin compounds to fully develop and stabilize.
 Pre-jarred, commercially minced garlic suspended in water or heavy oil, while highly convenient, often degrades these delicate compounds and can secretly introduce hidden lipid calories if oil is present.